 Grades for courses taken as part of Study Away at Monterey are recorded on the Middlebury transcript and are included in the calculation of the grade point average at Middlebury.
-International Programs and Off-Campus Study is responsible for converting grades issued to the Middlebury College A-F grading system.

 While at MIIS, students are expected to enroll in a normal full load of courses totaling at least 12 but not exceeding 18 credits per semester.
 Part-time enrollment (fewer than 12 credits in a semester) is not permitted.
 Students who enroll in more than 18 credits will be charged an overload at the MIIS per credit rate.
 Questions about the use of financial aid for this program should be directed to the Office of Student Financial Services.

 Students must receive approval from the program director or program chair of the Study Away Program, or the Associate Dean of Academic Operations at MIIS prior to registration.
 MIIS courses that are offered in their entirety as pass/fail will not count as one of the two non-standard grade mode courses students are permitted to take (either under the former Pass/D/Fail option or the current Credit/No Credit option) but will count toward the total of five courses with non-standard grading a student may count toward graduation.
 The Credit/No Credit grade option is not available for courses taken with the Study Away at Monterey program.

 Additional information about this program, including housing, orientation, and course load conversions can be found on the Study Away at Monterey website.